-If the CCV does not undergo a significant preparatory process relative to the environmental samples, then evaluate the CCV results as follows: If the CCV recovery is unacceptable but falls within 80% to 120%, then qualify the data (i.e., the associated sample results) for marginal failure.
-If the CCV recovery is unacceptable and does not fall within 80% to 120%, then qualify the data for gross failure.
+If the CCV does not undergo a significant preparatory process relative to the environmental samples, evaluate the CCV results as follows: If the CCV recovery is unacceptable but falls within 80-120%, qualify the data (i.e., the associated sample results) for marginal failure.
+If the CCV recovery is unacceptable and does not fall within 80-120%, qualify the data for gross failure.